miracoly/slides-nix-package-manager/slides.md

 #### Clean up

-- nix stores all derivations under `/nix/store/`
+- nix stores all derivations in `/nix/store/`
-- one derivation for each version of each program
+- one derivation per version for each program
-- in time, this takes up space
+- over time, this can consume a lot of disk space

 ```sh
 sudo nix-collect-garbage --delete-older-than 90d